-The MS-MLPA probes targeting each DMR are located close to each other.
-It is expected that all MS-MLPA probes in each DMR provide similar results.
-We recommend using the median methylation status of these probes to determine the methylation status of each locus and to disregard aberrant methylation detected by a single MS-MLPA probe.
+The four methylation-specific probes targeting the H19 gene and the four methylation-specific probes targeting the KCNQ10T1 locus are located very close to each other.
+It is expected that all methylation-specific probes in each locus provide similar results.
+We recommend using the average, or the median, methylation status of these probes to determine the methylation status of each locus and to disregard aberrant methylation detected by a single methylation-specific probe.